-interest rate is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's debt obligation at floating interest rates which is not material.

-Based on and to the extent of information available with the Company under the Micro, Small and Medium Enterprises Development Act.
-2006 (MSMED Act), the relevant 22.7 particulars as at reporting date are furnished below:
+Based on and to the extent of information available with the Company under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act), the relevant particulars as at reporting date are furnished below:

-INR in lakhs March 31, 2024 March 31, 2023 Particulars Principal amount due to suppliers under MSMED Act, as at the end of the year Interest accrued and due to suppliers under MSMED Act on the above amount as at the end of the year - , Payment made to suppliers (other than interest) beyond the appointed day, during the year Interest paid to suppliers under MSMED Act (other than Section 16)
+INR in Lakhs Particulars March 31, 2025 March 31, 2024 Principal amount due to suppliers under MSMED Act, as at the end of the year - - Interest accrued and due to suppliers under MSMED Act on the above amount as at the end of the year - - Payment made to suppliers (other than interest) beyond the appointed day, during the year - - Interest paid to suppliers under MSMED Act (other than Section 16) - - Interest paid to suppliers under MSMED Act (under Section 16) - - Interest due and payable to suppliers under MSMED Act, for payments already made - - Interest accrued and remaining unpaid at the end of the year to suppliers under MSMED Act (ii) + (vi) - -

-Interest paid to suppliers under MSMED Act (under Section 16) Interest due and payable to suppliers under MSMED Act, for payments already made interest accrued and remaining unpaid at the end of the year to suppliers under MSMED Act (n) + (vi) - 1
+Dues to Micro and Small Enterprises have been determined to the extent such parties have been identified on the basis of information collected by the Management.

-Ques to Micro and Small Enterprises have been determined to the extent such parties have been identified on the basis of information collected by the Management.
+Disclosures regarding Assets held for sale: At year end there were no assets held for sale.

-- 22.8 Disclosures regarding Assets held for sale:At year end there were no assets held for sale. - 22.9 Lease payments under an operating lease should be recognised as an expense in the statement of profit and loss on a straight line basis over the lease term unless another systematic basis is more representative of the time pattern of the user's benefit.
-Future minimum lease payments under non-concellable aperating lease:
+Lease payments under an operating lease should be recognised as an expense in the statement of profit and loss on a straight line basis over the lease term unless another systematic basis is more representative of the time pattern of the user's benefit.
+Future minimum lease payments under non-cancellable operating lease:-